-Criticism has been directed towards the Isle of Wight Council's proposal to close six schools - as it has been revealed that academy run schools were never considered as part of the process.
+Criticism has been directed towards the Isle of Wight Council's proposal to close six schools - as it has been revealed that academy run schools could never be considered unless they themselves agreed to it.

 It has led to claims that there was not a level playing field when it came to choosing which schools would be considered for closure.